 The benefits system and other types of financial support can be hard to understand.
-Macmillan has experienced welfare rights advisers and financial guides.
+Macmillan has experienced money advisers.
 You can speak to them by calling the Macmillan Support Line on 0808 808 00 00.
 Please note the opening times may vary by service.

-You can also get information about benefits and other types of financial help from Citizens Advice if you live in England, Scotland or Wales, or Advice NI if you live in Northern Ireland.
+You can also get information about benefits and other types of financial help from Citizens Advice if you live in England, Scotland or Wales, or Advice NI if you live in Northern Ireland (pages 111 to 112).

-Our booklet Help with the cost of cancer has lots more information.
-You can order our booklets for free.
-Visit be.macmillan.org.uk or call us on 0808 808 00 00.
+Our booklet Help with the cost of cancer has more information.
+You can order our booklets for free.Visit orders.macmillan.org.uk or call us on 0808 808 00 00.

-Macmillan Grants
+Grants